vdbrink/vdbrink.github.io/esphome/esphome_flashing.md

 <img src="images/esp8266_nodemcu.jpg" alt="ESP8266 NodeMCU v3" height="150px" style="margin-left:15px;float:right"/>

-The ESP board is a small mini computer with onboard Wifi.
+The ESP board is a small mini computer with onboard WiFi.
 ESPHome makes it easy to program these boards.

 You define for each ESP board the connected sensors in a template.
 In the template, you define your ESP board and which and how the sensors are connected.
 The sensor also automatically registers itself to Home Assistant (or sends its data to a MQTT server).